chiefpat450119/IronInsight/README.md

 Goal named New Bench Target marked as completed.
 Sun Mar 31 12:01:19 PDT 2024
 Saved 5 log entries to file.

+## Phase 4: Task 3
+Add a section at the end of your README.md file entitled "Phase 4: Task 3".
+Reflect on the design presented in your UML class diagram.
+If you had more time to work on the project, what refactoring might you use to improve your design?
+(Everyone can find something.
+It's fine if it's a tradeoff and not a strict improvement!)
+In 1-2 paragraphs in this section of your README, describe the refactoring and your reasons for it.
+You do not need to perform the refactoring - just identify the changes you would make if you had more time.
+Keep in mind that refactoring does not mean adding more features to your application.